Diffusion dynamics for an infinite system of two-type spheres and the associated depletion effect

-For $d=2$, the same technics gives existence up to the first time when $|\grande_k -\grande_i|=2\rdep$ for some pair of spheres.
-Then we have to use an existence theorem for SDE with Borel drift and without local time up to the next collision time, and so on. \endDETAILED

-\subsection{High-density of the small-particle bath: towards an optimal packing of finitely-many hard spheres}
+\subsection{High-density regime of the small-particle bath: towards an optimal packing of finitely-many hard spheres}

-In Proposition \ref{prop:tracemesureequ}, we saw that the $\log$-density of the equilibrium measure $\mugrande_{\zpiccola}$ of the large spheres is proportional to the activity $\zpiccola$ of the bath of particles (i.e., the medium) in which they evolve.
+In Proposition \ref{prop:tracemesureequ}, we saw that the $\log$-density of the reversible measure $\mugrande_{\zpiccola}$ of the $n$ hard spheres is proportional to the activity $\zpiccola$ of the bath of particles (i.e., the medium) in which they evolve.
 It is therefore natural to consider the asymptotic behaviour of the measure $\mugrande_{\zpiccola}$ in a high-density regime of the bath, that is for $\zpiccola$ tending to $\infty$.

-Heuristically, for a fixed activity $\zpiccola$, the probability measure $\mugrande_{\zpiccola}$ favours the $n$-ball configurations with low energy.
-As $\zpiccola$ increases, $\mugrande_{\zpiccola}$ will concentrate more and more on configurations with minimal energy, as expressed in Proposition \ref{prop:packing}, below.
+Heuristically, for a fixed activity $\zpiccola$, the measure $\mugrande_{\zpiccola}$ favours the configurations with low energy $\nrg$.
+As $\zpiccola$ increases, $\mugrande_{\zpiccola}$ will concentrate more and more on hard spheres configurations with minimal energy, as expressed in Proposition \ref{prop:packing} below.